INSIDE: Insider’s Guide – What to expect when you book one of the Santa Claus Village Hotel Cabins

 Santa Claus Holiday Village hotel website: Click here

-Where is the Santa Claus Village Hotel Reception?
+No.1: Where is the Santa Claus Village Hotel Reception?

 Santa Village Hotel Reception is inside the same building as the Three Elves Restaurant.